Shannan, Tibet: Transport and infrastructure

 The city has a very large network of roads amounting to 3700 km, covering all villages and towns.
 The road emanates from the Tsetang town and spreads to all its 12 counties.
 The strategic bridge, Qu Shui Bridge across the Yarlung Zangbo River, links Shannan with Lhasa.
-The city also has the Lhasa Gonggar Airport in Gonggar County, which is 65 km from Lhasa and which is known as the “air way door” to Tibet, as well as the Shannan Lhünzê Airport in Lhünzê County.
+The city also has the Lhasa Gonggar Airport in Gonggar County, which is 65 km from Lhasa and which is known as the "air way door" to Tibet, as well as the Shannan Longzi Airport in Lhünzê County.
 The Lhasa airport has direct air links with Beijing, Chengdu, Shanghai, Guangzhou, Chongqing, Xi'an, and Kunming.
 In addition, there are also international flights to Kathmandu and Hong Kong.
 It is 191 km from Lhasa.
 Regular buses operate from the two cities of Tsetang and Lhasa every day to the airport.

 From the time Tibet Autonomous Region has been opened for other countries, development of many infrastructure and social sectors have recorded dramatic progress such as education, telecommunications and tourism.

 The posts and telecommunications facilities first established in 1956 have now optical fiber link between Zetang and Lhasa.
 As a result, program-controlled telephones, personal pagers, mobile telephones and other modern communication facilities are linked with the national network.
 Zetang also has landlines, microwave and satellite communications and postal delivery vehicles.